 Click on OK.
 This would now open the gview interface.

-In the case Gaussview doesn’t open on MacOS, do the following:
+In the case GaussView doesn’t open on MacOS, do the following:

-Go to the Applications folder > gaussview16 folder > Right click on gview and choose “Show Package Contents”
+Go to the Applications folder > gaussview16 folder > Right click on gview and choose “Show Package Contents” (see below)

 Go to the Contents folder of gview > MacOS folder > Right click on the gview executable and choose “Open”